 In 1976, when Dawn was fifteen years old, John befriended, seduced and eventually took her as his underage lover.
 Although John was at the peak of his fame and could have had any woman he wanted, he chose Dawn, keeping her hidden and secret from the porn industry.
 John remained in control of Dawn for the next six years, submerging her into a dark underworld of sexual exploitation, brutal domestic violence, descent into drug addiction, and the Wonderland massacre.
 After the 1981 murders, they fled to Florida, where she eventually broke free and turned him over to the police.

-Afraid for her life in the States, Dawn spent the next seven years in Thailand, where her father owned a hotel.
+Afraid for her life in the U.S., Dawn spent the next six years in hiding throughout South East Asia, specifically in Thailand, where her father owned a hotel.
 As she struggled with the deep scars of abuse, post traumatic stress disorder and severe depressions, Dawn managed to earn a degree in Gemology at the Asian Institute of Gemological Sciences.
 She is fluent in conversational Thai and speaks some Japanese.

 Dawn returned to Los Angeles in 1988, two weeks before John succumbed to AIDS.
 It was then that she was reunited with Sharon Holmes, with whom she shared a powerfully close bond until Sharon passed away in 2012.

 After John’s death, Dawn worked in the legal profession in downtown Los Angeles for five years and as a paralegal and local county law librarian for two years.
 Dawn eventually relocated to California and finally to the Pacific Northwest, where she attended Eastern Oregon University and earned her undergraduate degree in Communication and Gender Studies in 2012, graduating summa cum laude.